levibotelho/dead-simple-ajax/README.md

 ## API

-The API consists of four methods:
+The API consists of four methods, each of which returns a `Promise`:

 - `get(url, payload, options)`
 - `post(url, payload, options)`